 The towns of Bangor (pronounced Bayn-gore, please—not Bang-er), Orono, and Old Town lie along the western banks of the Penobscot River—not far inland from Ellsworth and Belfast on the coast—and serve as gateways to the North Woods.
 Once a thriving lumber port, Bangor is Maine’s third-largest city (after Portland and Lewiston), the last major urban outpost with a full-fledged mall.
 It’s a good destination for history buffs curious about the early North Woods economy.
 Orono and Old Town, two smaller towns to the north, offer an afternoon’s diversion on rainy days.

-The Debate over Maine's North Woods -- Much of Maine’s outdoor recreation takes place on private lands -- and that’s especially true in the North Woods, 9 million acres of which are owned by fewer than two dozen timber companies.
-This sprawling, uninhabited land is increasingly at the heart of a simmering debate over land-use policies.
+Much of Maine’s outdoor recreation takes place on private lands—and that’s especially true in the North Woods, 9 million acres once owned by only a handful of timber companies.
+Increasingly, this uninhabited land is at the heart of a simmering debate over land-use policies.

-In the 1990s, statewide referendums calling for a clear-cutting ban and sweeping new timber-harvesting regulations were twice defeated, but the land-use issue hasn’t sorted itself out yet.
-The debate over the future of this forest isn’t as volatile here as in the Pacific Northwest, where public lands are involved.
-Nevertheless, few residents around here lack opinions on the matter.
+There have also been several several statewide referendums in recent decades, calling for a clear-cutting ban and major timber-harvesting regulations were defeated, but the land-use issue still hasn’t sorted itself out.
+Big timber companies have negotiated exceptions to regulations in deals with the state that were less than transparent.
+The debate over the future of this forest isn’t as volatile here as it is in the Pacific Northwest, but still, few residents around here lack opinions on the matter.